-This report describes the Ventura County Watershed Protection District Benefit Assessment program for FY 2021-22.
-It contains a description of the mechanics for calculating fees, defines the manner in which fee revenue may be spent and, by reference, includes the official benefit assessment roll as approved by the District's Board of Supervisors.
+This report describes the Ventura County Watershed Protection District's Benefit Assessment program for FY 2024-25.
+It contains a description of the mechanics of calculating fees and defines the manner in which fee revenue may be spent and, by reference, includes the official benefit assessment roll as approved by the District's Board of Supervisors.
 A widening disparity continues to exist between revenues and the cost of operations and maintenance of flood mitigation facilities, and compliance with state water quality regulations.

-Ventura County has seen many changes since the creation of the District in 1944.
-Once dominated by agriculture, Ventura County is home to approximately 835,2231 people.
-As rural land use transformed into cities to accommodate an increase in population, the control of floodwaters to protect these developed areas has become increasingly important.
+Ventura County has seen many changes since the creation of the Ventura County Watershed Protection District (District) in 1944.
+Once dominated by agriculture, Ventura County is home to approximately 829,5901 people.
+As rural land-use transformed into cities to accommodate an increase in population, the control of floodwaters to protect these developed areas has become increasingly important.
 Together, the County, the cities, and the District work to protect homes, businesses, and farmlands from devastating floods, while preserving water quality, safeguarding habitat, improving watercourse performance, and providing for recreational use in conjunction with District facilities.